 Additionally, ceramic veneers can be made so that their hue matches that of your natural teeth.
 They can blend in seamlessly with the rest of your pearly whites.
 It will be hard for others to distinguish them from your real teeth.

 This type of veneer is often referred to as porcelain laminates.
 Your gums can tolerate this material without any complications.
 Once the laminate is bonded onto a tooth, it will be as if it is a part of the tooth itself.

 Much like ceramic veneers, dental porcelain veneers have an aesthetic that closely matches that of actual teeth.
 Your dentist in Westport can even provide you with various shade options if you want veneers that resemble your natural teeth more closely.

 Furthermore, porcelain veneers aid in preventing future discoloration as they are resistant to staining.

 Composite veneers are most notable for their lower cost.
 Patients who are budget-conscious and yet wish to have durable laminates can opt for composites.
 They are the same material used for dental fillings.

 Unlike porcelain veneers, composite veneers are added in layers until the final shape is achieved.
-Our dentist will harden each layer with light before applying the next.
+Our dentist at Westport will harden each layer with light before applying the next.
 Composite veneers require sculpting and curing after being adhered to the teeth.